jayway/cljwordgraph/README.md

     lamb       ############
     mary       #############
     the        ##############

+## Introduction
+Be sure to read the INTRODUCTION.md before you start the lab.
+In that file, there are instructions on how to find and install the tools required.
+It also contains a fairly thorough overview of Clojure as a language.
+If you're new to Clojure, you should read that.

 ## Create project
 The solution to the lab is in the src folder.
 The tests used to drive the implementation are in the test folder.
 You